Tyrn/wei/the-insider-en.typ

 started delivering  hourly news from Assalah.
 Everybody was waiting for  the broadcast that  was assigned to start (after minor  technical arguments with Kissur)  at  fifteen  thirty.
-Even  if  Kissur  hadn't given  his  horrible ultimatum  -  five shot  hostages for every  minute  of  delay  - few people would've missed such a possibility to peep at history.
+Even  if  Kissur  hadn't given  his  horrible ultimatum---five shot  hostages for every  minute  of  delay---few people would've missed such a possibility to peep at history.